 Here are examples of the “not too big, not too small” round dutch ovens that I’d recommend:

-And if you are looking for the best budget-conscious enameled cast iron option, get this.
-It performs just as well as Le Creuset and Staub, even if it might not last as long, and it comes with a metal handle: Lodge Color EC6D43 Enameled Cast Iron Dutch Oven, Island Spice Red, 6-Quart
+And if you are looking for the best budget-conscious enameled cast iron option, just get this.
+It performs just as well as Le Creuset and Staub, even if the enamel might not be quite as good, and it comes with a metal handle unlike Le Creuset’s plastic handle: Lodge Color EC6D43 Enameled Cast Iron Dutch Oven, Island Spice Red, 6-Quart